 The Committee Directors may ask for any Motions at any point when the floor is open.
 The Committee Directors may stop asking for Motions at any time and move to vote on those already raised.
 This is at the Director's discretion, for the purpose of moving debate forward, and is not open to a Motion to appeal.
 The Committee Directors will then entertain the raised Motions one by one, starting from highest in the order of priority, i.e. the most superseding.
 In the case of several Motions having equal priority, the Committee Directors shall decide the order.
 As already stated, unmoderated caucuses have superseding status over moderated caucuses, and the moderated caucuses are ranked in order of time for each caucus.
 The Committee Directors will first ask the Committee if there are any Seconds or Objections.
 If there are Seconds and no Objections, the Motion is accepted without a vote.
-If there are both

-Seconds and Objections, the Committee Directors shall move into a Procedural vote.
-If the Motion fails; it is discarded and the Committee Directors shall move to the next most superseding Motion as established above.
+If there are both Seconds and Objections, the Committee Directors shall move to the next most superseding Motion as established above.
 If a Motion has failed once, it cannot be raised again.

 This continues until a Motion is passed or the floor returns to the Speakers' List.
 If a Motion passes, all other Motions previously raised are removed from the floor and must be raised anew when the Committee Directors next calls for Motions.
 Note that all procedural Motions require a simple majority of members present to pass.
 Any Motion can be withdrawn by the person proposing the motion.